Rome • Vatican ~ St. Peter's Basilica • Catacombs • Assisi • Florence • Siena • 3 day extension option Geneva & Zermatt (Alps) Switzerland

 Day 3:Wednesday September 19: We will be outside most of the day today- dress casual with comfortable walking shoes.
 This morning we will celebrate Mass early*, then gain entrance into St. Peter's Square for the Audience with the Pope ( 10:00 am) but will need to leave from the hotel early.
 Following the General Audience there will be time for lunch near the Vatican.
 We will spend the afternoon visiting the historical center of Rome.
 Our first stop will be the Spanish Steps, Trevi Fountain; follow tradition and throw a coin over your shoulder into the fountain.
 Later, walk to the Pantheon, the oldest functional building in the world.
 We will end at the Piazza Navona for dinner at a local restaurant, including red and white wine.

-Day 5:Friday September 21: Today, we will return to the Vatican for our special Scavi tours, to tour the excavations below St. Peter's Basilica*.
-This will be followed by a visit to the nearby Basilica of St. John Lateran; the first Basilica ever to be built in the Roman Empire under Constantine.
+Day 5:Friday September 21: Visit to the Basilica of St. John Lateran, the first Basilica ever to be built in the Roman Empire under Constantine.
 In the afternoon, we will celebrate Mass at the Catacomb of the Domatilla/Callixtus where the Good Shepherd was found; The Good Shepherd in the catacombs is One of the most represented in the art of the catacombs, and immediately takes on a Christological significance inspired by the parable of the lost sheep.
 Then experience an underground tour.
 500,000 people were buried throughout the catacombs.
 Enjoy a scenic ride back to Rome, followed by dinner at a local restaurant before retiring to the hotel for the evening.